slashman/jsrl/README.md

 * Raycasting Field of View algorithm
 * Movement between persistent levels
 * Enemies moving around chasing the player
-* An action system including actions to pick up, drop and using items
+* An action system including actions to pick up, drop, and use items
 * Memory of visited areas.
 * Infrastructure for Level Generation
 * Line wrap text boxes